LeFrangin/CodeIgniter-Logger/README.md

 ## Zip functionnality

-To use the zip, you have to call the following line into a crontab for example and all your old log files will automatically zip **your_name_file-2015-10-16.zip**
+To use the zip, you have to call the following line into a crontab for example and all your old log files will automatically zip into **your_name_file-2015-10-16.zip**

 ` $this->logger->zip() `